Azo-hub/springboot_mongodb_test/README.md

-# springboot_mongodb_test
+# Springboot Mongodb API
-This is a springboot app used to test and learn mongo db technology.
-The app is built into docker image and runned as a docker container.
+This is a springboot api used to test and learn mongo db technology.
+The api is built into docker image and runned as a docker container.